Millhauser-Lab/Mixed-Isotope/README.md

-update EPRdata.zip contains Data for figures 1, 2 and 3.
+EPRdata.zip contains Data for figures 1, 2 and 3.

 CW_ESEEM_data.xlsx contains continuous wave EPR spectra for Figure 1 and both time-domain and frequency transformed data for Figure 2.
 Pulse sequences are described in the manuscript.